 Microsoft offers to download and try Office products for 30 days without paying anything.
 After 30 days of the trial period, you have to pay and activate the license.
-But, there is a trick that you can use to extend Office trial without paying and use it for 180 days which is about 6 months.
-To keep using Office trial version for 180 days you can run a simple command 5 times on every 30th day of trial, this way you will gain 30 more days of trial for 5 times.
+But, there is a trick that you can use to extend Office trial without spending and use it for 180 days which is about six months.
+To keep using Office trial version for 180 days, you can run a simple command five times on every 30th day of trial, this way you will gain 30 more days of trial for five times.

 Extend Office Trial Period for 180 days

 We already posted a guide to extending Windows 8 or 7 trial period, very similarly Office trial extends method works on subscription-based Office 365, older Office 2013 and 2010 as well.
 You don’t need to use any app to continue trial, just use ospprearm file in Windows built-in command prompt application.
 Let’s see how to extend the trial period for Office.